Arturo Toscanini: Early years

-Toscanini was born in Parma, Emilia-Romagna, and won a scholarship to the local music conservatory, where he studied the cello.
+Toscanini was born in Parma, Emilia-Romagna, His father was a tailor.
+He won a scholarship to the Parma Conservatory, where he studied the cello.
 Living conditions at the conservatory were harsh and strict.
 For example, the menu at the conservatory consisted almost entirely of fish; in his later years, Toscanini steadfastly refused to eat anything that came from the sea.

-He joined the orchestra of an opera company, with which he toured South America in 1886.
-While presenting Aida in Rio de Janeiro on June 25, Leopoldo Miguez, the locally hired conductor, reached the summit of a two-month escalating conflict with the performers due to his rather poor command of the work, to the point that the singers went on strike and forced the company's general manager to seek a substitute conductor.
-Carlo Superti and Aristide Venturi tried unsuccessfully to finish the work.
+He joined the orchestra of an opera company organized by Claudio Rossi, with which he toured Brazil in 1886.
+After performing in São Paulo, the locally hired conductor, Leopoldo Miguez relinquished the post a few hours before the performance of Aida in Rio de Janeiro on June 25, telling the newspapers that his decision had been caused by the behavior of the orchestra.
+His substitute, Carlo Superti, was heavily contested by the public, failing even to give the attack to the orchestra.

-In desperation, the singers suggested the name of their assistant Chorus Master, who knew the whole opera from memory.
+In desperation, the singers suggested the name of their assistant chorusmaster, who knew the whole opera from memory.
 Although he had no conducting experience, Toscanini was eventually persuaded by the musicians to take up the baton at 9:15 pm, and led a performance of the two-and-a-half hour opera, completely from memory.

 The public was taken by surprise, at first by the youth, charisma and sheer intensity of this unknown conductor, then by his solid musicianship.
 The result was astounding acclaim.
 For the rest of that season, Toscanini conducted 18 operas, each one an absolute success.
 Thus began his career as a conductor, at age 19.

 Upon returning to Italy, Toscanini set out on a dual path.
-He continued to conduct, his first appearance in Italy being at the Teatro Carignano in Turin, on November 4, 1886, in the world premiere of the revised version of Alfredo Catalani's Edmea (it had had its premiere in its original form at La Scala, Milan, on February 27, of that year).
+He continued to conduct, his first appearance in Italy being at the Teatro Carignano in Turin, on November 4, 1886, in the world premiere of the revised version of Alfredo Catalani's Edmea (it had its premiere in its original form at La Scala, Milan, on February 27, of that year).
 This was the beginning of Toscanini's lifelong friendship and championing of Catalani; he even named his first daughter Wally after the heroine of Catalani's opera La Wally.
 He also returned to his chair in the cello section, and participated as cellist in the world premiere of Verdi's Otello (La Scala, Milan, 1887) under the composer's supervision.
 Verdi, who habitually complained that conductors never seemed interested in directing his scores the way he had written them, was impressed by reports from Arrigo Boito about Toscanini's ability to interpret his scores.
 The composer was also impressed when Toscanini consulted him personally about Verdi's Te Deum, suggesting an allargando where it was not set out in the score.
 Verdi said that he had left it out for fear that "certain interpreters would have exaggerated the marking".